Changing what counts as knowledge in academia

 I am currently co-editing a Lancet series on human trafficking and health, where coordinate meaningful engagement.
 Through a Freedom Fund grant, we working with people with lived experience as co-writers, editors, advisors and more.

-Supporting mental health practitioners work with sanctuary seekers
+Improving mental health practitioners work with sanctuary seekers

 This project created a guide for mental health professionals (psychologists and psychiatrists) working with Afghan sanctuary seekers.
 It did so by collating and synthesising pre-existing knowledge in the academic literature and Afghan organisations, and hosting a stakeholder consensus meeting on creating a guide.
 It is funded by the Economic and Social Research Council and included the Afghan Charities Paiwand, the Afghan Academy and the Association of Afghan Health Professionals on its advisory board and employed a lived experience researcher.
 You can access the guide here.
+A training was developed from the guide, and used in NHS Trusts in England and Wales.